Skip main navigation

 Frequently Asked Questions

-What qualifies as a mass layoff?
+What is a mass layoff?

 Which employees do I count as "affected" by a business closing or mass layoff?